-Unmasking Depression: What it really looks like
+Unmasking Depression: What it Really Looks Like

 Depression: a mood disorder that causes a persistent feeling of sadness and loss of interest.
 This is the “simple” definition of depression but what does depression really look like?
 Depression doesn’t have one simple look, it doesn’t have one simple effect or one simple definition.
 More people might be suffering from depression than they may realize; so what does depression look like?
 Depression can range from the slightest effects of being sad and hating your life at the end of the day when a few hours back you were just laughing with friends and family and enjoying life, to not eating and finding yourself having suicidal thoughts and pushing away the closest people to you.